Planning a Successful Health FairJoin Now

-It is estimated that 30% of your vendors will need access to electricity, so designing your floorplan, consider the total number of tables you can accommodate and give two-thirds access to electricity.
+It is estimated that 30% of your vendors will need access to electricity, so in designing your floorplan, consider the total number of tables you can accommodate and give two-thirds access to electricity.

 The vendors you invite to your Health Fair will be the cornerstone of your event.
 When selecting the educational topics and vendors that you consider appropriate for your health fair, you may want to consult with your insurance broker to get a utilization report that provides information on the top health risk of your employees.

 Keep your event educational and fun by including information that employees would not usually have the opportunity to understand, like Acupuncture, Water Filtration, Reiki, and, most importantly, Mental Health.
 All Providers should be sent an invitation to participate in your event 60 – 90 days before the event date.

-Give vendors a way to RSVP, providing their booth needs so you may accommodate within your floor plan.
+Give vendors a way to RSVP, providing their booth needs so you may accommodate them within your floor plan.
 Some vendors will provide screenings, chair massages, or need space for stand-up displays.
 Keep all information in a spreadsheet for easy event set-up on the event day.